Subscribe to our Erlang Factory newsletter to receive the latest updates and news

 So if you feel like meeting up with Erlang geeks from all over the world, exchange knowledge, get new inspiration and boost your brain power, get ready for even bigger and better Erlang Factory 2013 in downtown San Francisco!

-You have a great opportunity to learn from the experience of companies such as: WhatsApp, Basho, Ericsson, Erlang Solutions, Heroku, Spilgames, Linden Lab, InfoBlox, Microsoft, Rakuten, OpenX and Concurix.
+It was a great opportunity to learn from the experience of companies such as: WhatsApp, Basho, Ericsson, Erlang Solutions, Heroku, Spilgames, Linden Lab, InfoBlox, Microsoft, Rakuten, OpenX and Concurix.

 ...and to mingle with our brainy speakers, including Loïc Hoguin, Noah Gift, Alexander Gounares, Geoff Cant, Garrett Smith and many more.